You, Me, and Everyone We Know

 You, Me, and Everyone We Know is a rock band from Washington, D.C.
 After a decade-plus of lineup changes and hiatuses, the moniker has become a vehicle for singer-songwriter Ben Liebsch.
-The band has released eight EPs, two full-length album, and a live album.
+The band has released ten EPs, one of which is a live EP, and two full-length albums.

 History

-The band formed in 2006 consisting of lead singer Ben Liebsch, guitarists Ryan Sherrill and Noel Milford, bassist Dan Lee, and drummer Paul Martinez.
-You, Me, and Everyone We Know recorded their debut EP, Party for the Grown and Sexy with Trevor Simpson.
+You, Me, and Everyone We Know formed in 2006 consisting of lead singer Ben Liebsch, guitarists Ryan Sherrill and Noel Milford, bassist Dan Lee, and drummer Paul Martinez.
+They recorded their debut EP, Party for the Grown and Sexy, with Trevor Simpson.
 The album received mostly positive reviews, with The Daily Chorus calling the work "a beacon that proves there are still bands that really enjoy the music they create" and gave the album an 8/10.
 Die Shellsuit, Die! gave the album a 9/10 and called the band "one of the funniest, most cheery, cheekily upbeat, smile inducing, rock-out-tastic fun poppy melodic pop-punk bands out there right now.
 Ever."

 After releasing their debut EP, the rising outfit was noticed by Richard Reines and Stefanie Reines, co-founders of Drive-Thru Records, who offered to manage the band.
 While supporting Party for the Grown and Sexy, the band toured with various acts including The Color Fred, The Dear Hunter, I Am The Avalanche, Four Year Strong, and more.
 Later in 2007, Dan Lee was replaced by bassist Mike O'Rourke, and in January 2008, Rico Vigil joined the band to play keyboard.

-In early 2008, a free download of Party for the grown and Sexy was released on line, quickly reaching 30,000 downloads.
-For Valentine's Day, the band contributed a cover of The Foundations' Build Me Up Buttercup on Destiny's Rockin' Romance 2 compilation album.
+In early 2008, a free download of Party for the Grown and Sexy was released on line, quickly reaching 30,000 downloads.
+For Valentine's Day, the band contributed a cover of The Foundations' song "Build Me Up Buttercup" on the compilation album Rockin' Romance 2 released by Destiny Worldwide in June 2010.

-In Spring of 2008, You, Me, and Everyone We Know toured on the Drive-Thru Records Small Fries Tour with Socratic, and Say No More.
-Garnering more notoriety, the act was anointed "one of the east coast's biggest bands that you've never heard of" by PunkNews shortly before dates at South by Southwest and The Bamboozle.
+In Spring of 2008, You, Me, and Everyone We Know toured on the Drive-Thru Records' Small Fries Tour with Socratic and Say No More.
+Garnering more notoriety, the act was anointed "one of the east coast's biggest bands that you've never heard of" by PunkNews.org shortly before dates at South by Southwest and The Bamboozle.
 Then, in June, the band kicked off a tour with Just Surrender, Every Avenue, and The Morning Light.
 After the tour, it was announced that drummer Aaron Stern, formerly of Matchbook Romance, had replaced Paul Martinez.
 Before Stern joined, the outfit was forced to play a few acoustic sets before finding guest drummers to fill in, including Steve Miller.
 Shortly afterwards, the new lineup played various dates of Warped Tour 2008.
-In a New Your times article, their Warped Tour performance at the Uniondale, NY date was described as "charming and skilled," while Liebsch is quoted as saying "You guys [fans] are supporting a very independent band.
+In a New Yourk Times article, their Warped Tour performance at the Uniondale, NY date was described as "charming and skilled," while Liebsch is quoted as saying "You guys [fans] are supporting a very independent band.
 There are lots of dependent bands playing elsewhere," embracing You, Me, and Everyone We Know's independent nature.